Onairda00/BIG-LEGUME/README.md

 I hope you will enjoy the game

 PS: If at any point in the dev you feel the urge to help, don't hesitate !
 The project will be free to use and modify.

+> Note from the MoutonDemocrate in question : i thinbk dumb political humor is funi :)